 at Wilks Advanced Foot Care can use a variety of diagnostic tests and images to determine the cause of your discomfort.
 From there we will help you implement a treatment plan designed to meet your unique needs.

 Naturally, treatment will vary depending on the condition, but it can include options like shoe changes or using custom orthotics

 to better support and cushion your forefoot.
 You’ll definitely need to take a break from activities that aggravate the problem to allow your feet time to recover.
 Sometimes options like icing the painful area are helpful as well.
 In cases like stress fractures, you might need to temporarily wear a special boot to allow the bones to heal properly.

 Taking Preventative Measures

-What’s better than dealing with the discomfort is preventing it.
-You can actually do a lot to help prevent conditions that cause forefoot pain.
+You can actually do quite a bit to help prevent conditions that cause forefoot pain.
 Wearing shoes with low heels and appropriate arch support is one way.
 Sticking to styles that don’t squeeze or pinch your foot or toes is also important.
 Conditioning your feet to handle your activities can help prevent a number of issues as well.
 If you do start noticing discomfort, don’t ignore the problem—take care of it right away before anything gets worse.